mnagy94/jexer/README.md

   * 'java -cp jexer.jar jexer.demos.Demo3' .
 This will use
     System.in/out with Xterm-like sequences.
-One can see in the code how to pass a different InputReader and OutputReader to TApplication, permitting a different encoding than UTF-8.
+One can see in the code how to pass a different InputReader and OutputReader to TApplication, permitting a different encoding than UTF-8; in this case, code page 437.

   * 'java -cp jexer.jar jexer.demos.Demo4' .
 This demonstrates hidden
     windows and a custom TDesktop.